Rog3rSm1th/frelatage/README.md

 #### Fuzz with a dictionary

 You can copy one or more dictionaries located [here](https://github.com/Rog3rSm1th/Frelatage/tree/main/dictionaries) in the directory dedicated to dictionaries (`./dict` by default).

+#### Differential fuzzing

+[Differental fuzzing](https://en.wikipedia.org/wiki/Differential_testing) is a popular software testing technique that attempts to detect bugs by providing the same input to multiple libraries/programs and observing differences in their behaviors.
+You will find an example [here](https://github.com/Rog3rSm1th/Frelatage/blob/main/examples/json_fuzzer/json_differential_fuzzer.py) of a use of differential fuzzing with Frelatage with the `json` and `ujson` libraries.

 #### Examples